Shamshad Abdullaev

-Shamshad Majitovich Abdullaev (Шамшад Маджитович Абдуллаев, 1 November 1957 – 23 October 2024) was an Uzbek poet, essayist, writer, and translator who wrote in Russian.
+Shamshad Majitovich Abdullaev (Шамшад Маджитович Абдуллаев, 1 November 1957, Fergana, Uzbek Soviet Socialist Republic – 23 October 2024, Almaty, Kazakhstan) was an Uzbek poet, essayist, writer, and translator who wrote in Russian.
 He was the founder of the Fergana Poetry School.

-From 1991 to 1995, Abdullaev was also the final editor-in-chief of Tashkent-based poetry journal Star of the East (Zvezda Vostoka).
-His first poetry compilation book, titled The Gap, was published in Saint Petersburg, Russia by local magazine Mitin.
+From 1991 to 1995, Abdullaev was also the final editor‑in‑chief of the Tashkent‑based poetry journal Star of the East (Zvezda Vostoka).
+His first poetry collection, entitled The Gap, was published in Saint Petersburg, Russia, by the local magazine Mitin.
 The Gap received critical acclaim and won Abdullaev the prestigious Andrei Bely Prize in 1994.

-Abdullaev was a contributor to Words Without Borders, where he published several of his poems: "On the Death of Jean Vigo", "Midday 1975", and "Family", all originally written in Russian.
+Abdullaev was a contributor to Words Without Borders, where he published several of his poems: 'On the Death of Jean Vigo', 'Midday 1975', and 'Family', all originally written in Russian.

 Early life

 Abdullaev was born on 1 November 1957 in Fergana, then part of the Uzbek Soviet Socialist Republic.
-He attended the local Fergana Pedagogical institute, graduating in 1979 with a degree in Russian literature.
+He attended the local Fergana Pedagogical Institute, graduating in 1979 with a degree in Russian literature.

 Career

 Early career

-Abdullaev attended the Fergana Pedagogical Institute from 1975 to 1979, where he specialized in Russian literature.
-In the early 1990s, he moved to Tashkent just before the collapse of the Soviet Union, and found employment at a local paper, Star of the East (Zvezda Vostoka).
+Abdullaev attended the Fergana Pedagogical Institute from 1975 to 1979, where he specialised in Russian literature.
+In the early 1990s, he moved to Tashkent shortly before the collapse of the Soviet Union and found employment at a local paper, Star of the East (Zvezda Vostoka).
 Founded in 1932 by the Uzbek Communist Party, the magazine published literary and poetic anthologies by Uzbek writers.
-In 1991, Adbullaev became the editor-in-chief of the magazine's poetry section.
-The magazine experienced modest local success, however Abdullaev's work soon began gaining international recognition.
+In 1991, Abdullaev became the editor‑in‑chief of the magazine's poetry section.
+The magazine experienced modest local success; however, Abdullaev's work soon began gaining international recognition.

 In 1992, Abdullaev published his first collection of poems, Intermediate (Russian: Промежуток).
-The book, which incorporates the strands of modernism with utopianism as well as Soviet and Central Asian mythological symbolism, received widespread acclaim in Uzbekistan, Russia, and much of the post-Soviet world, where it was lauded for its use of modernism in a distinctly Central Asian style.
+The book, which incorporates strands of modernism with utopianism as well as Soviet and Central Asian mythological symbolism, received widespread acclaim in Uzbekistan, Russia, and much of the post‑Soviet world, where it was lauded for its use of modernism in a distinctly Central Asian style.

 In 1994, he had a breakthrough with his book of poetry The Gap, which received widespread circulation and attention in the Russophone world.

-That year he was recognized with the Andrei Bely Prize, becoming the first writer from Uzbekistan to win Russia's most prestigious unofficial literary award.
+That year he was recognised with the Andrei Bely Prize, becoming the first writer from Uzbekistan to win Russia's most prestigious unofficial literary award.

-This resulted in backlash from more traditional communist segments of Uzbekistan's population, as well as the emerging nationalist fraction of Uzbek poets, who were dismayed by his use of Russian.
-As a result, Abdullaev was forced to resign from his position of editor-in-chief at Zvezda Vostoka in 1995.
+This resulted in backlash from more traditional communist segments of Uzbekistan's population, as well as the emerging nationalist faction of Uzbek poets, who were dismayed by his use of Russian.
+As a result, Abdullaev was forced to resign from his position as editor‑in‑chief at Zvezda Vostoka in 1995.